Your browser's cookie functionality is turned off. Please turn it on to use our services.

 Since around the year 2000, there has been a general increase in gold prices in virtually all currencies and record numbers of gold coins being sold to the investing public.

-During and following the Financial Crisis of 2008, the trend of online gold dealers selling gold coins and bullion bars to the investing public has dramatically increased as well.
+During and following the Financial Crisis of 2008, the trend of online gold bullion coin dealers selling gold coins and bullion bars to the investing public has dramatically increased as well.

 It has become quite common for investors to buy gold online in order to better diversify risks to their investment portfolios.